MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/New-Alias.md

 does not generate any output.

 ## NOTES

+PowerShell includes the following aliases for `New-Alias`:

+- All platforms:
+  - `nal`

 - To create a new alias, use `Set-Alias` or `New-Alias`.
 To change an alias, use `Set-Alias`.
 To delete an alias, use `Remove-Item`.